Speed up Windows 10 Upgrade Process – Task Sequence Vs. Servicing

 “%systemdrive%\Users\Default\AppData\Local\Microsoft\Windows\WSUS\SetupConfig.ini”

-Speed-up Windows 10 Upgrade Speed up Windows 10 or Windows 11 Upgrade Process – Task Sequence Vs. Servicing
+Speed up Windows 10 Upgrade Process - Task Sequence Vs. Servicing -Fig.3

 How the SetupConfig.ini Helps to Speed up Windows 10 Upgrade?

-Based on the priority that you configured in the setupconfig.ini, the Windows setup process was executed.
-In this post, we will use the below setupconfig.ini file to override preference from “Below Normal” to “High.”
+The Windows setup process was executed based on the priority you configured in the setupconfig.ini.
+In this post, we will use the setupconfig.ini file below to override the preference from “Below Normal” to “High.”

 [SetupConfig]